timbeadle/grunt-tv4/README.md

             // - path to json
             // - http-url
             // - schema object
+            // - callback that returns one of the above
 			root: grunt.file.readJSON('schema/main.json'),

 			// show multiple errors per file (off by default)